-Did you know the eurozone (the 19 countries who use the euro as a currency) is actually the world’s 2nd largest economy?1 In recent years, the European Union (EU) has faced considerable challenges, and the AUD/EUR exchange rate has fluctuated substantially in the last ten years from a high over A$2.00 to a low of A$1.10.
+In recent years, the European Union (EU) has faced considerable challenges, and the AUD/EUR exchange rate has fluctuated substantially in the last ten years.

-Please keep in mind that OFX does not provide personal advice or specific exchange rate forecasts and predictions; however, here are some general considerations you can use when evaluating forecasts and making your own decisions regarding the best time to transfer your money internationally.
+Please keep in mind that OFX does not provide personal advice or specific exchange rate forecasts and predictions; however, below we share some general considerations you can use when evaluating forecasts and making your own decisions regarding the best time to transfer your money internationally.

 Some key considerations in EUR forecasting

 When attempting to forecast the movement of the AUD/EUR exchange rate, investors may take into account these eurozone-specific factors: